emulsify-ds/emulsify-website/posts/new-foundation.md

 A team supporting a Drupal project can keep using Twig components.
 A React team can use Emulsify for a standalone component library.
 A team with both CMS-rendered components and application-rendered components can document them together in one Storybook instance.

-For design systems, this is a meaningful shift. **Instead of forcing every project into one rendering model, Emulsify can now support the way a design system actually gets used across an organization.**
+For design systems, this is a meaningful shift. **Rather than asking every project to converge on one rendering model, Emulsify can support the way a design system actually gets used across an organization.**

 ## Better Twig support where teams already work